WeiWangTrento/WeiWangTrento.github.io/_pages/about.md

 More details can be found [here](/cv/).

 **Research Interests**:
-My research interests include computer vision and machine learning. <br />
+My research interests include computer vision and machine learning.
 - Computer Vision:
-  - image/video generation, style transfer, segmentation, classification, <br />
+  - image/video generation, style transfer, segmentation, classification
-  with specific interest on *face analysis* including face landmark detection, face aging, face synthesis, etc. <br />
+  - with specific interest on *face analysis* including face landmark detection, face aging, face expression video synthesis, etc. <br />
 - Machine Learning:
+  - Singular Value Decomposition (SVD) (used for second-order pooling, style transfer, etc.)
-  - numerical methods for deep learning (e.g. second-order pooling), Singular Value Decomposition (SVD), Position Embedding in Vision Transformer, etc. <br />
+  - Position Embedding in Vision Transformer, etc.

 **Prospective Students**: I am looking for self-motivated Master and Ph.D students to join my group.
 If you are interested, please drop me an email with your CV and clearly state your English skills, coding skills, and research interests.